Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

-Your overall eye health determines how well your eyes heal after surgery and whether or not you are at risk for certain complications.
-In general, any active eye infections, inflammation, or abrasions must be resolved before you get LASIK.
-If you have severe dry eye syndrome, LASIK can aggravate your symptoms.
-Working with your eye doctor to improve your dry eyes before surgery is crucial.
+Your overall eye health determines how well your eyes heal after surgery.
+Any active eye infections, inflammation, or abrasions must be resolved before you get LASIK.

 2. Your prescription is within range

-If your prescription is too high, the surgeon may recommend an alternative procedure.
+If your prescription is too high, the surgeon may recommend an alternative vision correction surgery.
 A refractive lens exchange and phakic intraocular lens implant are two procedures that can correct higher prescriptions.
-They both involve the insertion of an artificial lens implant into your eyes.

 3. Your corneas are thick enough